The majority of your visitors and a few of your repeat customers rely on your homepage to decide whether to buy from you.

 Adding diverse communication options such as a phone number, email address, contact form, live chat, and FAQ section will make it easy for your visitors to reach out.

-For example, Jackie Smith adds a warm and inviting live chat option on their site.
+This website adds a warm and inviting live chat option.
 They also go a step forward with a hint of personalization by adding the names of team members who’ll help you out.

 Or you can add your address, contact information, and social links like Dicky Mob has done.

-Another way to use your footer section is to offer multiple communication options such as an address, contact information, contact form, as well as a FAQ section like in this example from Ryder.
+Another way to use your footer section is to offer multiple communication options such as an address, contact information, contact form, as well as a FAQ section.

 (a) Keep at least one contact option above the fold

-For any visitor, contact information is one of the most important things on your homepage.
+Contact information is one of the most important elements of a high-converting eCommerce homepage.
 It adds an immense amount of trust to your business.
 Keeping at least one contact option above the fold puts your visitors’ minds at ease as they know they can reach out in case of anything.

 (b) Share your address, contact number, and email address in the footer